 The career experience requirement may be met either by providing documentation of two years entry level professional administrative experience in the public or non-profit sectors, concurrent full-time employment in a public, nonprofit, or related organization, or by obtaining placement in internship(s) for the equivalent of two terms.
 Strong links with numerous state, local, federal, and non-profit agencies allow the Internship Program to offer the student a wide range of professional experience and the chance to sharpen administrative, policy making, communication, and research skills.
 Most internship positions are paid, part-time professional positions.
 Students thus supplement both their educational experience and their financial standing through participation in the Internship Program.

-The core capstone experience for the M.P.A. program includes successful completion of two integrative modules_Professional Applications I (two credits), and Professional Applications II (one credit.
+The core capstone experience for the M.P.A. program includes successful completion of two integrative modules: Professional Applications I (two credits), and Professional Applications II (two credits).
 Professional Applications I emphasizes the early development of professional skills, the ability to work in teams, and an awareness of trade-offs in modern administration.
 The purpose of Professional Applications II is to help students develop a greater awareness of themselves as individuals and as professionals in public service.
 This course focuses on issues that students, as present and future public leaders and managers, will confront throughout their careers.
+In addition a credit bearing course associated with the career experience requirement, typically taken in the last semester of study, completes the capstone experience.
 The core capstone experience is designed to help students appreciate how the different elements of the core curriculum contribute to effective management.